Rachico/Customer-Chrun-Prediction-with-KNN/README.md

-### Predicting customer churn in a Telecommunication Company with a K-Nearest Neighbors classifier using a dataset from Kaggle
+### 🡆Predicting customer churn in a Telecommunication Company with a K-Nearest Neighbors classifier using a dataset from Kaggle